Washington Court Records

 - Medical Support: Parents are to provide medical support for the child.
 Medical support can include health care coverage, health insurance, or monetary medical support.
 The court may order both parents to contribute towards the medical expenses or excuse a parent from such responsibility.

-- Basic needs: These are necessities including a place of residence, food, clothing, and transportation
+- Basic needs: These are necessities, including a place of residence, food, clothing, and transportation

 What is the Average Child Support Payment in Washington?